ambaradan/vale-at-rocky/README.md

 StylesPath = ~/.local/share/nvim/vale-styles
 ```

-and should be added to `BaseOnStyle`:
+and should be added to `BaseOnStyles`:

 ```yaml
 BasedOnStyles = Vale, RedHat, alex, rocky